smallstep/crypto/README.md

 ### tpm

 Package `tpm` provides an abstraction over and utilities for interacting with TPMs.
 It can be used to retrieve TPM information, retrieve its Endorsement Keys (EK) and associated certificates, create and operate on Attestation Keys (AK), and create and operate on (attested) application keys.
 The `storage` subpackage provides an interface and concrete implementations offering a transparent persistence mechanism for Attestation and application keys.

+### fipsutil

+Package `fipsutil` reports whether the cryptography libraries are operating in FIPS 140-3 mode.